FAQ

 The participating teams will train their skills in repelling and investigating an attack by going through two scenarios:

-• Defence.
+• Defense.
 The teams will practise real-time response to a series of targeted attacks on a business-critical system.
 These attacks are part of a premeditated large-scale intrusion.

 • Response.
 The teams will gain hands-on experience investigating a successful supply chain attack.
 They will hone their skills in applying classical digital forensics and threat hunting techniques.